4. Library Routines¶

 uint64_t nanos6_wait_for(uint64_t time_us);

-The function returns the actual time slept so that the caller task can take decisions based on that, for instance, to change the next sleep time.
+The function returns the actual time slept so that the caller task can make decisions based on that, for instance, to change the next sleep time.

 Warning